ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 # FreeBSD and Processor Trends

-Approaching 2019 commodity core counts have continued to rise.
-For FreeBSD users and developers it's worth looking in to how well FreeBSD can profit from this trend.
-The ThreadRipper 2 has rendered 32-core (64 threads) systems commodity.
-According to rumors EPYC2 will enable one to have 128 cores (256 threads) in a dual socket system.
-FreeBSD has always existed at the "knee" of the hardware commodity curve.
-As the definition of "commodity" moves, FreeBSD needs to keep pace to maintain its relevance in the server space.
+At Computex 2018, Intel unveiled a prototype 28-core system.
+Within a few months, AMD launched the world’s most parallel desktop processor, the ThreadRipper 2 featuring 32-core(64 hardware threads).
+AMD’s EPYC2 is in the lab and rumored to be 64 core (128 hardware threads) - bringing 256 hardware threads to a commodity server dual socket system.
+Historically, FreeBSD has existed at the "knee" of the hardware commodity curve.
+In order to maintain its relevance in the server space, FreeBSD needs to keep pace with the latest processor developments.

 Scalability can be defined on a number of axes \[Culler99\]:
  - Problem-Constrained `strong scaling` - The user wants to use a larger machine to solve the same problem faster.
 As the number of processors available to complete a task increases, the extent to which the time complete the problem decreases: